ChallengeLeviNine/challengeLeviNine/README.md

 # Challenge LeviNine - Basketball Stats API

 __Overview__
-This is a simple python script that iimplements a Basketball Stats API using Flask.
+This is a simple python script that implements a Basketball Stats API using Flask.
 The API reads player statistics from a CSV file, exposes an endpoint to retrieve player stats, and allows filtering by player name.

 __Prerequisites__
 Make sure you have Python installed on your system.
 You can download Python from the official Python website.